-The Pet Food Institute (PFI) and our members, who make 98% of U.S. pet food and treats, are committed to the health of pets and take seriously the responsibility to make safe, complete and balanced food for dogs and cats.
-PFI member nutritionists, veterinarians and product safety specialists have been closely studying this issue to better understand whether there is a relationship between dilated cardiomyopathy (DCM) and diet.
-Drawing on our review of both historic and recent scientific analyses and published papers, PFI members are devoting thousands of hours to improve our understanding of DCM and its causes, all with the goal of advancing pet well-being.
+The Pet Food Institute (PFI) and our members, who make the vast majority of pet food and treats in the United States, are committed to the health of pets and take seriously our responsibility to produce safe, nutritionally balanced dog and cat food.
+PFI member nutritionists, veterinarians and product safety specialists have been closely studying dilated cardiomyopathy (DCM) to better understand whether there is a relationship between DCM and diet in dogs not genetically predisposed to the disease.
+Drawing on our review of both historic and recent scientific analyses and published papers, PFI members are devoting thousands of hours to improving our understanding of DCM and its causes, all with the goal of advancing pet well-being.

 President and CEO